The Guide to Stakeholder Interviews: What Works and What Doesn’t

 Record your interviews.

-This will allow you to pay full attention to your interviewee in the moment and ensure that you don’t miss any important insights – plus, it makes transcribing much simpler.
+This will allow you to pay full attention to your interviewee in the moment and ensure that you don’t miss any important insights.
+Plus, it makes the transcription process much simpler.

 Transcribe, analyse and share.

-We find that it’s best to transcribe following each interview, and to share your summaries as you go – this will allow you to really focus on particular insights and pinpoint your next steps.
+We find that it’s best to transcribe following each interview, and to share your summaries as you go.
+This will allow you to really focus on particular insights and pinpoint your next steps.
 Share your findings with the broader team and review the findings against your initial assumptions.
 What has surprised you?
 What have you learnt?
-If you’re dealing with sensitive information, be cautious with what you share.
+However, if you’re dealing with sensitive information, be cautious with what you share.

-Keep the door open for future collaborations – set a new precedent.
+Keep the door open for future collaborations and set a new precedent.

-Don’t put down stakeholder interviews after you’ve received the data you set out to – keep the conversation going.
+Don’t put down stakeholder interviews after you’ve received the data you set out to obtain.
+Keep the conversation going!
 You’ll find that once you’ve started the dialogue, some stakeholders will be receptive to sharing their feedback, input and needs.
 Stay up to date with who your stakeholders are and don’t close the door on the valuable dialogue you’ve initiated.

 Six tactics that don’t work